 Over half of the money that is spent on fuel bills is for heating and hot water

 Generally Gas is Cheaper than Electricity

 Draught proofing and blocking any gaps that are allowing cold air to come in a house is one of the cheapest methods of saving money and keeping the house warm.
-Draught proofing around windows, doors,
+This includes draught proofing around windows, doors,

 letterboxes, open chimneys and loft hatches can have a significant impact in helping to keep the warmth in.
 As well as draught proofing, it is important to stop any cold air coming in through holes or cracks on walls, around